 EducationSocial and Cultural ProgramsSisterhoodG'Mach/ChesedHadassah

-Adult classes and discussion groups encourage the exploration of our Jewish heritage and spiritual growth through the study of Hebrew language, Chumash, Talmud, history and literature (including Yiddish stories), topical issues of Jewish interest, prayer, holiday traditions and observance, and Jewish concepts based on Torah values.
+Adult classes and discussion groups encourage the exploration of our Jewish heritage and spiritual growth through the study of Hebrew language, Chumash, Talmud, history and literature, topical issues of Jewish interest, prayer, holiday traditions and observance, and Jewish concepts based on Torah values.

 There are numerous opportunities for adults to explore topics of secular and Judaic interest.
 New participants are welcome to join the study groups at any time.
 Call the Beth Sholom office at 301-663-3437 for meeting times and locations.
 All study groups are free of charge.

-Mussar Program: This 20-week course explores what the Jewish tradition has to say about humility, gratitude equanimity, patience, order and honor, among others.
+Mussar Program: Beginning Oct.
+22, this 20-week course explores what the Jewish tradition has to say about humility, gratitude equanimity, patience, order and honor, among others.
 Through small group study led by a trained facilitator, this program helps participants discover how to improve these qualities in their own lives.
 For more information, call the Beth Sholom office at 301-663-3437.

 Shoresh Lectures and Discussions: Join us each Wednesday for a lively discussion on the week's Torah portion and other topics of interest, led by Rabbi T.